 Willingness to be fully present and vulnerable with the group experience.

 Demonstration of a growth mindset with regards to personal and leadership development.

 Initial breadth of awareness of key areas of organizational development.

-Tuition Tuition for cohorts beginning Winter 2022 is $2,575.
+Tuition Tuition for cohorts is $2,750.
 This can be paid either by the cohort participant, their employer, or both.
 It is strongly encouraged that a participant's employer support their participation in the Global Leadership Forum, at least in part.

 Tuition is due by the date of your first cohort meeting.
-However, if cost is a barrier, we still encourage you to apply.
-Payment plans and limited scholarships (maximum award $1,500) are available for those with this need, especially those who have been historically underrepresented in global development leadership including BIPOC, those with origins in the Global South, and folks from small to mid-sized organizations.
+If cost is a barrier, you are encouraged to apply.
+Payment plans and limited scholarships (maximum award $1,500) are available for those with need, especially those who have been historically underrepresented in global development leadership including BIPOC, those with origins in the Global South, and folks from small to mid-sized organizations.
 The amount of scholarship available depends on the need in each cohort and we are willing to work with each cohort member to address their specific financial concerns.

 For those who are able, paying the full tuition makes it possible for others with less systemic privilege and access to become full and participating members of our learning community.